lee-blake/CME-Commitment-to-Change/Design/UseCases.md

     3. Clinician gives a title describing the commitment.
     4. (Optional) Clinician may choose the type of commitment (yes/no, milestone, value, etc)
-    4. (Optional) Clinician may add milestones, a longer description, etc to commitment.
+    5. (Optional) Clinician may add milestones, a longer description, etc to commitment.
-    5. Clinician sets a deadline for the commitment.
+    6. Clinician sets a deadline for the commitment.
-    6. Commitment is saved when the clinician hits the button to submit.
+    7. Commitment is saved when the clinician hits the button to submit.
-    7. (Optional) Clinician may share the newly-made commitment to a social media website.
+    8. (Optional) Clinician may share the newly-made commitment to a social media website.
   - Creating commitments is the biggest feature of the application.
-CME providers want clinicians to make these commitments to hold them accountable to the knowledge they obtained and to utilize it in their everyday practice.
-This accountability safeguards the knowledge provided in a CME course.
+CME providers want clinicians to make these commitments to hold them accountable to the knowledge they obtained, and to utilize it in their everyday practice.The presence of self-accountability safeguards the knowledge provided in a CME course.
+Clinicians should also be able to make commitments to change regardless of whether they attended a relevant course or not; if a clinician wants to make an improvement to themselves and the care they provide, they should have the means to do so.

 - UC2: Individual clinicians change commitment details
   - BR1